warwick358/GlowbitmarqueeTutorial/marqeu.md

 strip.setBrightness(50)
 ```
 ## step 6 create the loop
-we will now start working on the "forever' block.
+We will now start working on the "forever' block.
 In this section we will tell the microbit how to use the GlowBit's LED lights.
 We will start with the "loop" tab. and look for a "for do" loop placce it in the forever loop.